Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 \subsection{Monte Carlo Analysis}

 In the previous sections, we discuss the the modeling of various uncertainty sources, provide the formulation of the discrete event simulation in the final approach merging scenario, as well as the key metrics of runway capacity estimation.
 Here, we show the high-fidelity contour plots under varying arrival rates from two streams.
-Specifically, we conduct two sets of experiments to simulation two scenarios, (i) voice-based VHF pilot-controller communication with voice-message length of $\tau_{msg} \sim \mathcal{TN}(\mu, \sigma; a, b)$; (ii) AeroMACS/CPDLC-based communication between remote pilot aircraft systems (RPAS) and the ground station with $\tau_{msg}$ smaller than the simulation time interval (i.e., dt=0.1s).
+Specifically, we conduct two sets of experiments to simulation two scenarios, (i) voice-based VHF pilot-controller communication with voice-message length of $\tau_{msg} \sim \mathcal{TN}(\mu, \sigma; a, b)$, which represents the current legacy operational mode; (ii) AeroMACS/CPDLC-based digital datalink communication between remote pilot aircraft systems (RPAS) and the ground station with $\tau_{msg}$ smaller than the simulation time interval (i.e., dt=0.1s), which represents the digital-first communication environment anticipated for highly automated future ATM operations, where datalink is expected to be the primary mode of pilot-controller communication.
+Because ongoing CNS/ATM modernization programs such as FAA NextGen and SESAR explicitly identify digital datalink as the intended primary channel for future high-density and highly automated operations \citep{federal2013nextgen}, the RPAS/CPDLC configuration is the scenario of primary forward-looking interest in this study; the voice-based results are retained as a present-day baseline so that the efficiency and reliability gains of the transition to digital communication can be quantified under identical traffic and uncertainty conditions.
 Under these two configurations of the discrete event simulation framework, we conduct extensive Monte Carlo simulations with sampled values and evaluate the runway performance on the metrics defined above.